 Everybody who frequents Starbucks has their own fan favorite drink.
 And because people love to share these drinks with others, they often have their barista recreate the drink as a ‘secret menu’.

 As a matter of fact, Starbucks does not have an official Starbucks secret menu.
 So if you happen to drop by a cafe and ask for a particular item, you might have to explain it to the barista.

 One of the most popular drinks that has trended on social media is the Pink Drink.
 Starbucks explains this drink as a Strawberry Refresher with coconut milk instead of water.

 That’s basically it.
+People who love this drink think it is the perfect drink from Starbucks – on the menu or off.
 If you’re a fan of this drink, here is a recipe so you can recreate it at home.

 4 packs Acai berry tea